Ed.S. in Educational Leadership

 Program Objectives

-The Education Specialist Degree (EdS) is a practitioner’s degree.
+The Education Specialist Degree (EdS) is a practitioner’s degree for graduate students who have earned their Master's degree.
 Many states require this degree for Superintendent Licensure, however, Montana does not.
 This degree is particularly valuable for students who see themselves as school system leaders in medium sized to larger school systems.
-Admission into the Educational Leadership program is required.

 Program Flow